 Junior and Senior students are not required to purchase a meal plan.
-If a Student chooses to purchase a meal plan with the University's food service contractor (Bon Appétit), the meal plan the Student selects for fall quarter will automatically be added each quarter unless the Student requests a change through Housing and Residence Life in the first ten (10) class days of winter/spring quarters.
+If a Student chooses to purchase a meal plan with the University's food service contractor (Chartwells), the meal plan the Student selects for fall quarter will automatically be added each quarter unless the Student requests a change through Housing and Residence Life in the first ten (10) class days of winter/spring quarters.

 Additional money can be added on the Student's account at any time.
 Funds less than or equal to $250 remaining at the end of fall and winter quarters are rolled over to the next quarter.
 Funds remaining at the end of spring quarter are forfeited to the University.
 Meal plan 6 and Meal Plan 7 will roll over 100% quarter to quarter.

 University representatives may enter the residence halls and the Student's unit at any time without prior notice, after knocking and announcing their presence, for the purposes of: (1) making necessary or agreed-upon repairs; (2) supplying necessary or agreed-upon services; (3) investigating health or safety concerns, or suspected violations of Housing and other University policies (including, but not limited to, violations of firearm or drug, tobacco, and alcohol use policies);

 The University reserves the right to terminate this Agreement and the Student's residency because of improper or unsafe conduct by the Student or failure of the Student to comply with any term or condition of this Agreement.
 The University's termination of this Agreement does not relieve the Student's obligation to pay the room rate for the full Academic Year.
-If the Student withdraws from the University and Housing, this Agreement will terminate and eligibility for any refund will be determined by the University and Housing refund policy in effect at that time.
+If the Student withdraws from the University and Housing, this Agreement will terminate and eligibility for any refund will be determined by the Housing refund policy in effect at that time.
 The Student shall vacate the residence hall within 24 hours of initiating withdrawal procedures.

 No pets or animals are permitted in campus housing at any time, with the exception of (1) fish contained in a small tank of not more than ten (10) gallons; and (2) an animal trained at a recognized school or facility for the purposes of assisting or accommodating a person with a disability.

 Undergraduate Bulletin of Information; and the Seattle University Catalogue.
 At all times students are responsible for accessing online the most up-to-date version of University policies.
 Policies posted online are the most current versions and are intended to supersede prior online versions and hard copies.
 The Student agrees to become familiar with these documents and policies and to comply with the obligations set forth in these publications and in other University policy statements that pertain to students or student conduct or activities, as they may be amended from time to time.

 Seattle University does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, marital status, sexual orientation, gender identity, political ideology or status as a Vietnam-era or special disabled veteran in the administration of any of its education policies, admission policies, scholarship and loan programs, athletics, and other school-administered policies and programs, or in its employment related policies and practices.
 In addition, the University does not discriminate on the basis of genetic information in its employment related policies and practices, including coverage under its health benefits program.

 All University policies, practices and procedures are administered in a manner consistent with Seattle University's Catholic and Jesuit identity and character.
-Inquiries relating to these policies may be referred to the University's Director of Professional and Organizational Development and Equal Opportunity Officer at (206) 398-4627.
+Inquiries relating to these policies may be referred to the University's Chief EEO Officer/Title IX Coordinator at (206) 220-8515.

 Individuals may also contact the Office for Civil Rights of the U.S. Department of Education.